FinnTune/public/subjects/connect/README.md

 '-----------------------------'     '----------------------'
 ```

 You will only have control over "machine2".
-This computer have Internet access through the "box".
+This computer has Internet access through the "box".

 Machine Credentials: Use 'root' as the login and a single space (' ') as the password.

 Configure the network of the connect_box to use the NAT network, following the diagram provided above.

-Start the 3 VM and test on machine2 the connectivity quality with this command :
+Start the 3 VMs and test the machine2 connectivity quality with this command :

 ```
 timeout --signal SIGINT 1m ping google.com